Nexfinity/CakeyBot-Wiki/moderation/anti-raid.md

 * Timeout User Duration - This is how long the user will be timed out for when the check has been triggered.
 This can prevent new messages.
 * Notification Channel - Raid alerts for this check will be sent to this channel.
 * Role Ping - This role will be pinged/mentioned when the check has been triggered.
 (This requires a notification channel to be set.)
+* Ignored Roles & Channels - This is a list of channels or roles where this check will be ignored.

 ## Other Checks
 This will check the content of messages sent by different users to see if they are similar.
 This can be effective when a raid contains multiple user accounts all sapmming the same message.
 The settings you can configure include: